Rubjerg/Graphviz.NetWrapper/README.md

     [Test, Order(1)]
     public void GraphConstruction()
     {
-        // You can programmatically construct graphs as follows RootGraph root = RootGraph.CreateNew(GraphType.Directed, "Some Unique Identifier");
+        // You can programmatically construct graphs as follows.
+        RootGraph root = RootGraph.CreateNew(GraphType.Directed, "Some Unique Identifier");
         // The graph name is optional, and can be omitted.
 The name is not interpreted by Graphviz,
         // except it is recorded and preserved when the graph is written as a file.

-        // The node names are unique identifiers within a graph in Graphviz Node nodeA = root.GetOrAddNode("A");
+        // The node names are unique identifiers within a graph in Graphviz.
+        Node nodeA = root.GetOrAddNode("A");
         Node nodeB = root.GetOrAddNode("B");
         Node nodeC = root.GetOrAddNode("C");

-        // The edge name is only unique between two nodes Edge edgeAB = root.GetOrAddEdge(nodeA, nodeB, "Some edge name");
+        // The edge name is only unique between two nodes.
+        Edge edgeAB = root.GetOrAddEdge(nodeA, nodeB, "Some edge name");
         Edge edgeBC = root.GetOrAddEdge(nodeB, nodeC, "Some edge name");
         Edge anotherEdgeBC = root.GetOrAddEdge(nodeB, nodeC, "Another edge name");